Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 KomradeSpectre, for helping me a ton with making the variants have custom skins.

 ## Changelog
+'1.3.6' Nebby did a poopy update
+	- Beetle Matriarchs default spawn rate is now 4 as its noted, instead of 100.

 '1.3.5' Beetle Update
 - Added two new Beetle Queen variants
 	- Beetle Matriarch